isomerpages/moe-punggolsec/_for-parents/Parent Support Group.md

 ### PSG Meeting

-*   PSG meetings are held on a Friday evening, once every two months.
-Each meeting is usually accompanied with a parenting talk.
+*   PSG meetings are held on a Friday evening, once per term.
 *   Parents will receive updates on school activities and PSG activities.
 *   It is also a platform for discussion and feedback on school programmes.